callumsmith2/zmk-config-yoink/README.md

 Layer 3 is toggleable and is QWERTY with the same Thumb choices I made on the default

 Layer 4 is my custom gaming layer for Call of Duty and other FPSes.
 All the keys I need on the left hand.
+Inspired by Gabe Newell to use ESDF on the left hand instead of WASD, but this makes it easier to not re-config each game.

 ![layout](./keymap-drawer/corne.svg)